virtua10ne/wannabe_devops/README.md

 # check if there is new (untracked) or modified files
 git status

-# add file or dir to staging area
+# add file, dir, or all to staging area
 git add .
 git add <file>
+git add --all

 # unstage file or dir
 git restore --staged <file>